Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Cohomological Shafarevich conjecture

-\begin{proof} By Theorem \ref{cohshaf}, it suffices to check the vanishing of $\Aut_0$ or $\Aut_{00}$ for the corresponding complex projective hyper-K\"ahler varieties of a deformation type.
+\begin{proof} By Theorem \ref{cohshaf}, it suffices to check the vanishing of $\Aut_0$ or $\Aut_{00}$ for the corresponding complex projective hyper-Kähler varieties.
 These vanishing results are collected in Example \ref{exm:aut}. \end{proof} \begin{remark} In Corollary \ref{cor:cohshaf}, for the generalized Kummer type and $OG_6$ type, one may be able to choose $I$ to be a smaller set.
-For example, for the $OG_6$-type, $I=\{2, 6\}$ is in fact enough: for some projective $OG_6$-type hyper-K\"ahler manifolds $X$ constructed as crepant resolutions of singular moduli spaces $\overline{X}$, the 3-dimensional subvarieties lying over the 256 singular points of the singular locus of $\overline{X}$ are with distinct cohomology classes in $H^6(X,\QQ)$ and are permuted by $\Aut_0(X)$ as a regular representation.
+For example, for the $OG_6$-type, $I=\{2, 6\}$ is in fact enough: for some projective $OG_6$-type hyper-Kähler manifolds $X$ constructed as crepant resolutions of singular moduli spaces $\overline{X}$, the 3-dimensional subvarieties lying over the 256 singular points of the singular locus of $\overline{X}$ are with distinct cohomology classes in $\rH^6(X,\QQ)$ and are permuted by $\Aut_0(X)$ as a regular representation.
 Then by Proposition \ref{prop:Aut00} (which holds more generally for $\Aut_I$ with the same proof) and the density of projective members in the moduli space, we see that $\Aut_{\{2, 6\}}$ vanishes for all $OG_6$-type manifolds. \end{remark}